insberr/insberr/README.md

 # Hi 👋, I'm Insberr
 I mainly work with nodejs and web projects.
-I tend to be a messy programmer and I struggle to finish any project I start.
 I'm a programmer, youtuber, and gamer.
 I like programming, watching YouTube, or playing MineCraft.

 ![Metrics](https://github.com/insberr/insberr/blob/master/github-metrics.svg)

-## Lanuages
+## Things
 ### I Know Well
-- JavaScript (Web and Nodejs)
+- JavaScript
+  - discord.js
+  - vue2js (script import)
 - HTML & CSS (NOt evEn LanGuAges)
 - Python
 - V

+### Have a decent amount of experience with
+- Reactjs with parcel

 ### Sort Of Know / Want To Learn
 - Zig